Page 1 of 7

 A

-Rarely — I’m the go-to person.
+Rarely — I’m usually the default support person.

 B